Spring 2019 · Speculative design

-And what does it mean for a toy to permit girls to enter computing, but only by going through the motions of (women's) work that was once deemed clerical and non-intellectual?
+And what does it mean for a toy to inspire girls to enter computing, but only by going through the motions of ("women's") work that was once deemed clerical and non-intellectual?

 My work in ENIAC Girlz was inspired by several topics within the realm of women in technology.

 The story of the ENIAC computer — the first electronic computer, and a machine designed for calculations of war — was a rather paradoxical story of women’s (dis)empowerment.
 The ENIAC Girls were the women assigned to work with ENIAC in the 1940s.
 They became the first computer programmers and tackled novel, never-before-seen problems.

 However, their contributions were written out of history, and their story is situated in a larger trend of computing fields systematically pushing out women, and of professional fields systematically undervaluing women's work.